-Knicknamed ‘The Hammer’ he signature tune is ‘You Can’t Touch This’ and hammered his way to becoming ranked number five in the world.
+Knicknamed ‘The Hammer’ his signature tune is ‘Can’t Touch This’ as he hammered his way to becoming ranked number five in the world.
 However, after fourteen years with the PDC, Andy switched codes to the BDO.
 But 2020, is his big return, so we are going to see plenty more from the big man.

 Mark Webster – Denbigh, Wales

 It’s fair to say that Webby has been a major contender in the PDC for many years.
-The left-hander from North Wales has notched up three Semi-Finals, Two Quarter-finals, and was PDC Runner up in the Players Championship Finals of 2011.
+The left-hander from North Wales has notched up three Semi-Finals, two Quarter-finals, and was PDC Runner up in the Players Championship Finals of 2011.